 - Self-Deprecation: This goes hand-in-hand with the inversion of Biting-the-Hand Humor, but it's especially seen in his "Pencils Down, Time's Up.
 The Decision." video, in which he calls himself crazy and calls himself kind of a bitch on Twitter.

 - Teacher/Student Romance: Discussed in some of Sky's Let's Plays of League.
 After Mr. Deer (one of Sky's friends) starts training for his teaching certificate, Sky keeps asking him about scenarios where a student comes on to him.
 Mr. Deer, obviously, takes the questioning completely seriously.

 - Token White: Jesse is consistently treated like this in any video he's in, even when Jason or Leah are also in that video.
 He goes along with it, as he tries and fails to rap and pretends to be completely unaware of N-Word Privileges.

 - Twofer Token Minority:

-- Sometimes played up in his appeals to his audience, especially earlier in his YouTube career where he intentionally exaggerated a fake accent and feminine mannerisms.
+- Sometimes played up in his persona as an appeals to his audience, especially earlier in his YouTube career where he intentionally exaggerated a fake accent and feminine mannerisms.

 - Sky is gay and black, and he discusses this trope in "15 Questions I have for YouTube".
 One of the questions he has is why the strike on his channel was reversed while other popular YouTubers' channels still had suspiciously similar strikes.
 Sky openly admits that this trope could have played a role, given YouTube's wording of "Your voice is core to who we are."
 But he refuses to believe that is the reason.